a-kla/repaircafe-datteln.de/README.md

-# repaircafe-datteln.de
+# GitHubPage repaircafe-datteln.de

-Source of the Website (GitHubPage) <www.repaircafe-datteln.de>
+The Sourcecode (HTML) of the Website repaircafe-datteln.de is hosted on <https://github.com/a-kla/repaircafe-datteln.de>